Ashok0/EnderalVREssentials/README.md

 ## INI Settings
-1. Open skyrimprefs.ini and add one of the following blocks of code depending on your VR refresh rate (Fix physics issues when playing with different refresh rates):
+1. Open skyrimprefs.ini (Open MO2 and select Tools > Tool Plugins > INI Editor > skyrimprefs.ini) and add one of the following blocks of code depending on your VR refresh rate (Fix physics issues when playing with different refresh rates):

 	**FOR 60HZ:**